philipjonsen/op-sdk/README.md

   mnemonic: 'your key'
 })
 const wallet = new Wallet(lcd, key)
-// TODO (Appleseed) - replace Anchor
-const anchor = new Anchor(lcd, addressProvider)
+const olympus = new Olympus(lcd, addressProvider)

-// you can generate message only, using your wallet const msgs = anchor.earn.depositStable(MARKET_DENOMS.UUSD, "100.5000").generateWithWallet(wallet)
+// you can generate message only, using your wallet const msgs = olympus.bond.depositStableBond(MARKET_DENOMS.UUSD, "100.5000").generateWithWallet(wallet)

-// you can ALSO generate message only, using your address in string const msgs = anchor.earn.depositStable(MARKET_DENOMS.UUSD, "100.5000").generateWithAddress("terra1...")
+// you can ALSO generate message only, using your address in string const msgs = olympus.bond.depositStableBond(MARKET_DENOMS.UUSD, "100.5000").generateWithAddress("terra1...")

 // or, you can broadcast the tx using your wallet
 // below is the recommended default setting for gas parameters.